plinck/Liri/README.md

 ### To Do

-* Create icon and add to my portfolio
+* Create sample images and add to my portfolio

-* In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.

-* Make sure you append each command you run to the `log.txt` file.

-* Do not overwrite your file each time you run a command.
+* Put output / running images in README.md

+* Finish logging all to `log.txt` (in JSON format).
+Already done for bands in town, but need to for the others

 - - -